thottiamrp/modernweb-2019dec9/Labs/Ch06-ModernJS/1variables-types/README.md

     ```

 1. Check your work, first by using node to run your code from the command line:
-    * right-click the file, choose open in command prompt
+    * right-click the file, choose Open in Terminal
     * use this command: `node variables`

 1. Now ensure that the VSCode extension called Code Runner is installed (by Jun Han).